Hokkoku Goshiki-zumi: Teppō

 Teppō (てっぽう, "rifle") refers to another type of prostitute who worked outside the walls of Yoshiwara and charged exceptionally low rates.
-Utamaro depicts her undignified form slumped down in a manner Harld P. Stern likens to Mount Fuji.
+Utamaro depicts her undignified form slumped down in a manner Harold P. Stern likens to Mount Fuji.
 Those who worked in the low-ranking kiri-mise brothels were prone to contracting fatal syphilis; from this came the contemptuous nicknames teppō-mise "rifle shop" and teppō-jorō "rifle prostitutes".

 The woman wears a red-lined light blue kimono pattern with small white chrysanthemums, with a purple collar.
 Her brownish obi sash bears a more intricate chrysanthemum pattern, and the title cartouche is of the same colour as the obi.
 The woman's robe is open, revealing her breasts and wrinkled abdomen.
 Her hair is disheveled and rolled back over the top of her head, held with one hairpin.
 She holds three sheets of paper between her lips, which was erotically suggestive in artwork of the time.
 Stern suggests she may be in the midst of the sexual act.
 Utamaro mercilessly portrays the carnality of the depths of the lives of prostitutes.